 When a woman decides to become an egg donor, she helps individuals and/or couples become parents.
-Intending parents who have wanted a baby for so long think of little else, and egg donors can help make those parenthood dreams come true.
+Future parents who have wanted a baby for so long think of little else, and egg donors can help make those parenthood dreams come true.

+While egg donors are needed to help achieve these goals, there are in fact particular types of egg donors which are considered high in demand.
 At the top of the demand list are women who are of Asian descent.
-While a 100 percent full ethnicity of Chinese, Japanese or Korean heritage is extremely sought after, those who have a partial Asian heritage are also encouraged to apply to reputable agencies.
+While 100% full ethnicity of Chinese, Japanese or Korean heritage is extremely sought after, those who have a partial Asian heritage are also encouraged to apply to reputable agencies.

 Samples of Ivy League or leading universities include but are not limited to the following:

 - University of Chicago